Skip to main content

 What is the difference between fundraising theater and real startup execution?

-Fundraising theater is the cycle of pitch decks, investor meetings, press releases, and TechCrunch coverage that feels like progress but doesn't move the product forward.
+Fundraising theater is the cycle of pitch decks, investor meetings, press releases, and TechCrunch coverage that feels like progress but does not move the product forward.
 Real execution is shipping features, responding to user feedback, fixing bugs, and building systems that work without manual intervention.
 The test: if you stopped fundraising tomorrow, would your product keep getting better?

 How does product velocity compound over time for bootstrapped startups?